 8. It Makes You a Better Person

 Being a parent and raising a child makes you do things differently.
 It makes you more patient (even though you're often less patient).
 It makes you try harder all the time to be better.
-That's because you always have this little pair of eyes looking to you to make the right decision.
+That's because you always have this little pair of eyes looking at you to make the right decision.
 Being a bad example for your child just doesn't feel good.

 You also think about everything you say to them.
 Sure, you'll lose your temper.
 You'll regret things you say.
 However, you'll always be thinking about ways to be better.